Keene State awards several categories of grants and scholarships that don’t have to be repaid.

 Merit Scholarship Renewal

-Merit scholarships are renewable for up to eight semesters, and students must be enrolled full time (12 credits or more).
-Students are expected to make progress toward their degree, and remain in good disciplinary standing.
-The GPA renewal requirements are: President’s and Dean’s 3.0, Enrichment 2.5, and Promise 2.0.
+Merit scholarships are renewable for up to eight semesters, up to 10 semesters if pursuing a double major, and students must be enrolled full time (12 credits or more).
+Students are expected to make progress toward their degree and remain in good disciplinary standing.
+The GPA renewal requirements are President’s and Dean’s 3.0, Enrichment 2.5, and Promise 2.0.

 Once you file your FAFSA with Keene State’s Federal School Code (002590), you will find out if you have access to additional need-based aid.
 Be sure to file as soon as possible to maximize your aid.
-The priority deadline for filing your FAFSA is March 1, 2022.
 Our financial aid counselors are here to answer questions you have and to help you get started.

 Get rewarded for taking the initiative!
 You’ve taken important steps to be informed and learn about your higher education options by visiting the Keene State campus and meeting with our admissions counselors.
-This $1,000 scholarship is offered to all incoming students for the 2023-2024 academic year who have completed a registered visit to the Keene State campus.
+This $1,000 non-renewable scholarship is offered to all incoming students for the 2023-2024 academic year who have completed a registered visit to the Keene State campus.
+To schedule your registered visit, please contact Admissions.

 Granite Guarantee at Keene State